Decision Making in Seven Steps

 - Choose the best choice.

 - Take imperfect action.
 A decision does not have to be perfect.
 In fact, it probably won’t be.
 Make it anyway.
+Then take action, even imperfect action.
+Ask yourself, “What is the next step?”
 A decision is useless unless you act on it.

 - Evaluate the results.
 Instead of thinking of all decisions as life or death and a done deal, consider them research and development.
 The more decisions you make, the better you become at it and the more resources you have to draw on for the next decision.

 Ready to make a change in your life?
-Need a coach to hold you accountable?
+Need a coach to help you work through it?

 Email me to set up a free coaching clarity call: firstname.lastname@example.org